Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 In order to reduce content in this README full testing has been documented in a seperate README.

-See <a href="https://github.com/Antony-Thornton/MS4--Fitness-Subscription-App/blob/main/READMETESTING.md" target="_blank">here</a> for full testing
+See <a href="https://github.com/Antony-Thornton/MS4--Fitness-Subscription-App/blob/main/READMETESTING.md" target="_blank">here</a> for full testing.

 <br>